wKovacs64/hibp/docs/index.md

 - Search for an account in both breaches and pastes at the same time 🔑
 - All queries return a Promise
 - Available server-side (Node.js) and client-side (browser)
+- Written in TypeScript, so all modules come fully typed

 ## Usage